andrew-lundy/northwind-mysql/README.md

 - [x] Add orders from APAC
 - [x] Write custom queries that focus on product performance; top products per region, top salesperson per region, etc.
 <br><br>

 ## Installation
-The project does not contain any installation steps.
-To create the tables and add the data, use the [northwind_creation_and_insertion.sql](https://github.com/andrew-lundy/northwind-mysql/blob/main/northwind_creation_and_insert.sql) file.

 ## Schema
 The database schema can be opened in MySQL Workbench and is found in [Northwind-ER-Diagram](https://github.com/andrew-lundy/northwind-mysql/blob/main/Northwind-ER-Diagram.mwb).